 Recommended by: Ucman, BrownBoyTravels

-Trearddur Bay and beach are both absolutely stunning.
+Trearddur Bay and its beach are both absolutely stunning.
 The view of the entire bay on a clear day is with crystal clear water, with emerald green colours slowly dissolving into a sapphire blue.

 It is not just a beach though.
-Trearddur also hosts the oldest working lighthouse in UK: South Stack lighthouse.
+Trearddur also hosts the oldest working lighthouse in the UK: South Stack lighthouse.
 The view of the entire bay from the old house of Craig Y More is worth the visit alone.

 Recommended by: Alex, Career Gappers